GM82skg/crashcam_CAD/README.md

-# "CRASHCAM" - Pi5 Cambox ENCLOSURE/CAD
+# "CRASHCAM" - Pi5 Camera ENCLOSURE/CAD

 Hello, I am working in the commercial space, and this marks my first attempt to develop a compact "crashcam", utilizing the CinePi project, to evaluate its suitability for our production needs.